pwnwiki/pwnwiki.github.io/pivoting/linux/index.md

 ## What is pivoting ?

-Pivoting allows a security consultant to use a host compromised when [pen testing](https://www.aptive.co.uk/penetration-testing/) to route traffic to access hosts on the subnet or other subnets.
-Once a foot hold is established on a target network typically from successfully exploiting a target on an external penetration test or from a successful phishing / spear phishing campaign, pivoting allows a tester to move through the network compromising more hosts that were not exposed originally.
+Pivoting allows a security consultant to use a host compromised during a [pen testing](https://www.aptive.co.uk/penetration-testing/) engagement to route traffic to other hosts or subnets, giving the tester access to more target machines.
+Pivoting allows a tester to leverage an existing foothold to move through the network compromising more hosts that were not exposed originally.
+Typically, a foot hold is established on a target network from successfully exploiting an external machine on a penetration test or from a successful phishing / spear phishing campaign.

 This article focuses specifically on pivoting from compromised Linux hosts using SSH and meterpreter pivoting.

+## SSH Penetration Testing Pivoting

+SSH port forwarding is a reliable method of pivoting for Linux hosts, the draw back being a new port forward needs to be added for each port you wish to access the host on.
+However, the extra work is worth it for a stable connection.

 <div>
 <table>